bioe131/lab_8_fa24/README.md

 ```

 ### 3.6.
 Test your jbrowse install
 In your browser, now type in `http://yourhost/jbrowse2/`, where yourhost is either localhost or the IP address from earlier.
-Now you should see the words "**It worked!**" with a green box underneath saying "JBrowse 2 is installed." wit some additional details.
+Now you should see the words "**It worked!**" with a green box underneath saying "JBrowse 2 is installed." with some additional details.

 ## 4. Load and process test data
 ### 4.1.
 Download and process reference genome